framps/raspiBackupDoc/en/src/msmtp-configuration-for-web-de-account.md

 The user *gNeadr* from *raspiBackup* had problems setting up the e-mail notification for his web.de account.
-After he successfully managed to configure everything correctly, he fortunately fortunately offered to publish his installation and configuration steps here to make it easier for other *raspiBackup* users, the email configuration for *raspiBackup*.
+After he successfully managed to configure everything correctly, he fortunately offered to publish his installation and configuration steps here to make it easier for other *raspiBackup* users, to configure the email configuration for *raspiBackup*.

 There is not much to configure in *raspiBackup*.
 The difficulty is to configure the eMailClient correctly.